betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 <!-- begin deck -->
-Implementing and managing continuous integration/deployment for multiple projects has its own challenges.
+Implementing and managing continuous integration/deployment for multiple projects have many challenges.
 Emerging best practices can help.
 <!-- end deck -->

 This article is cross-published with the Multi-Project DevOps